edge-servers/immunity-docs/developer/contributing.rst

 You can run QA checks locally by running ``./run-qa-checks`` in the top level directory of the repository you're working on.
-Every OpenWISP module should have this script
+Every Immunity module should have this script
 (if a module doesn't have it, please open an issue on github).

 1. Branch naming guidelines